sptrakesh/config-db/README.md

 * **List** - List child node names under a specified *parent path*.
 Leaf nodes will return an error.  **Note** that parent paths are recursively removed during a *Delete* action if no other child nodes exist.
+* **TTL** - Retrieve the TTL for the specified *key*.
+The returned value indicates the remaining time relative to the request time, not the original value.
+If the *key* does not have a TTL policy, `0` is returned.

 ## Protocols